 The rebels shooting down a Russian relief helicopter returning to base might have put a wooden stake through their hearts.
 They will now be met with cold resolve.
 Assad and the Russians know that the rebels and Jihadis have nothing to fight for when they have lost Aleppo, and their backers will abandon them.

 Gone will be the Saudis’ dream of an energy pipeline to the Mediterranean and onward to Europe.
 Gone will be the dream of an autonomous rebel region that might want to someday host US military bases or even NATO in Damascus’ rear and block Iranian-Russian flights through Iraq.

 The Russian cruise missile strikes from the Caspian Sea launches have not been forgotten, neither the importance of having friendly and safe ground to fly over when projecting military power.
 That is why the US coalition wants to keep its rebel forces in control of Aleppo.

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on August 6, 2016, With 4094 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on August 6, 2016, With 4098 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.